An introductory guide to biomarkers, precision, personalised and stratified medicine

 ii) Clinical Validation.
 This is proof that the biomarker can be used for the clinical purpose for which it has been designed.
 The FDA and EMA require adequate clinical validation before a biomarker can be routinely used in the clinic.
 The process usually involves the application of the biomarker to a patient population that is entirely different (the validation dataset) to that used for the purpose of discovery and development (the training dataset).
 The true ability of the biomarker to guide precision medicine can be estimated in terms of sensitivity (ability to identify those patients with an adverse outcome and distinct from “analytical sensitivity” mentioned above) and specificity (ability to identify those who do not have the adverse outcome).
 Sometimes the validation can be given in terms of a Hazard Ratio (HR) which is a measure of the biomarker’s ability to predict the risk of developing an adverse event over time such as cancer recurrence, stroke, death etc. A P-Value indicates the level of statistical certainty that the biomarker is performing, with a value of less than 0.05 conventionally indicating it is working as expected.

 Historically clinical validation has often been poorly performed with the same patient population being used for the purposes of discovery and clinical validation.
 This approach rather unsurprisingly demonstrates the biomarker working very well in this defined group of patients and is referred to as “overfitting”.
 The problem is that when someone then applies the overfitted biomarker to a separate group of patients it can fail due to differences between the populations the investigators were not aware of.
-For example a center may collect patient samples using a specific protocol that is not used elsewhere resulting in any locally developed biomarkers only working in that center.
+For example a centre may collect patient samples using a specific protocol that is not used elsewhere resulting in any locally developed biomarkers only working in that centre.
 Overfitting is avoided by ensuring the clinical validation patient population is entirely different from that used for biomarker discovery.
 In addition a third party should be used to apply the biomarker independently from the original investigators using a pre-specified, locked protocol to prevent any unintended experimental bias.

 One area of confusion is the use of the term “Biomarker verification” that is sometimes used interchangeably with the “Biomarker validation”.
 Biomarker verification is best reserved for the analysis of a sample set to ensure that a diagnostic lab can run a commercially available biomarker accurately and to the manufacturer’s specification.
 For example, a lab may acquire kits from a vendor to measure HER2 amplification.
-They will need to show that they generate comparable results to other labs when analyzing a set of verification samples before offering the assay to patients.
+They will need to show that they generate comparable results to other labs when analysing a set of verification samples before offering the assay to patients.

 This article has covered some of the main concepts of biomarker application which will hopefully orientate those new to the field and provide a working knowledge.
 There are of course nuances specific to certain situations that are covered elsewhere in more detail.